cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 Based on the narrowed focus from step 6, take a quick look at the corresponding code.
 Check for errors in bitwidth, in signal naming, or in connectivity.
 If you cannot spot anything obvious then go to the next step.
-If you spot something obvious skip to step 9.
+If you spot something obvious skip to step 8.

-**Step 7: Zoom in on the buggy cycle in the waveform**
+**Step 6: Zoom in on the buggy cycle in the waveform**

-Use the `--dump-vcd` option to generate a VCD file.
-Open the VCD file in gtkwave.
+Open the FST or VCD file in gtkwave.
 Add the clock, reset, and key signals (e.g., `inst_D`, `inst_X`, `inst_M`, `inst_W`) to the waveform view.
 Use the narrowed focus from Step 6 to zoom in on a specific cycle and a specific part of the design where you can clearly see a specific signal that is incorrect.

-**Step 8: Work backwards in space on the buggy cycle in waveform**
+**Step 7: Work backwards in space on the buggy cycle in waveform**

 Work _backwards_ from the signal which is incorrect.
 Work backwards in the datapath -- keep working backwards component by component.
 For each